plandes/util/README.md

     harness.run().result
 ```

-See the [full example] that demonstrates more complex command line handling.
+See the [full example] that demonstrates more complex command line handling,
+documentation and explanation.

 ## Template